 Zeiss Sonnar 50mm F/2 - regular Versions and Specs

-This page contains an overview over all regular versions of the Zeiss Sonnar 5cm f/2 and some of its derivatives.
+This page contains an overview of all regular versions of the Zeiss Sonnar 5cm f/2 and some of its derivatives.
 Further below you can find a detailed description with photos of each version.
-You can find more on the history or the optical design and relevance of the Sonnar in other posts here.
+You can find more information on the history or the optical design and relevance of the Sonnar in other posts here.
 There is also another overview of all regular versions of the Zeiss Sonnar 5cm f/1,5.

 Spec Sheet